-The Law School Admission Test, administered by Educational Testing Service (ETS) is designed to measure aptitude for professional law study.
-It is required of all applicants for admission as special students and it is recommended to all persons contemplating the study of the law.
-Application to take the test and bulletin of information can be obtained from the law school or from ETS, 20 Nassau Street, Princeton, New Jersey.
+The Law School Admission Test, administered by Educational Testing Service (ETS), is designed to measure aptitude for professional law study.
+It is required of all applicants for admission as special students and it is recommended to all persons contemplating the study of law.
+Application to take the test and bulletin of information can be obtained from the Law School or from ETS, 20 Nassau Street, Princeton, New Jersey.
 The test is given four times a year.
-Test dates announced for 1958 are: February 15, 1958, April 19, 1958 and August 2, 1958.
+Test dates announced for 1960 are: February 20, 1960, April 9, 1960 and August 6, 1960; the test is also given in November, usually on the second Saturday.
 Test centers have been established throughout the United States and elsewhere.
-In the San Francisco Bay area all tests are given each year at the University of California, Berkeley, and at Stanford University.
-Application to take the test must be on file at Princeton, New Jersey at least ten days before the examination date.
-A fee of \$10.00 is payable ETS for the examination.
+In the San Francisco Bay Area all tests are given at the University of California, Berkeley, and at Stanford University.
+Application to take the test must be on file at Princeton, New Jersey, at least two weeks before the examination date.
+A fee of \$10.00 is payable to ETS for the examination.
 Applicants should take the earliest possible examination.